2008 Cook County, Illinois, elections: Republican

 No candidates, ballot-certified or formal write-in, ran in the Republican primary.
 The Republican Party ultimately nominated Lionel Garcia.

 Green

 No candidates, ballot-certified or formal write-in, ran in the Green primary.
 The Green Party ultimately nominated Antonne "Tony" Cox.

 General election

 Water Reclamation District Board

 In the 2008 Metropolitan Water Reclamation District of Greater Chicago election, three of the nine seats on the Metropolitan Water Reclamation District of Greater Chicago board were up for election in an at-large election.

+Three incumbent Democrats were reelected to their seats.